sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - "God is doing and doing is god." ~ Vinay

 - "You're the last hope of your parents." ~ Sahil

+- Excellence is not an act but a habit. ~ Aristotle

+- Even habits need to be performed consciously. ~ Sahil